-NC State alumni belong to a wide range of sectors.
-A few fields in which grads tend to find work include the manufacturing industry, the engineering services industry, and the pharmaceutical manufacturing industry.
-The civil engineering services industry registers as the most common industry among alumni.
-Median pay for those who graduated from NC State amounts to $70K.
+NC State alumni find work in an assortment of industries including the manufacturing industry, the civil engineering services industry, and the pharmaceutical manufacturing industry.
+The engineering services industry is the sector most highly represented among alumni.
+NC State graduates see an average starting salary of approximately $68K.

 The NC State alumni who make the most are Research & Development Managers; they report a median pay of $116K.
-Software Engineers and Mechanical Engineers draw in a fair amount as well — approximately $93K and $74K, respectively.
-Structural Engineers get the short end of the stick when it comes to salary; grads report making an average of $52K in this job.
+Software Engineers and Mechanical Engineers draw in a fair amount as well — $93K and $66K, respectively.
+On the lower end, Structural Engineers report making around $52K.

-NC State students enjoy their time in Raleigh, and just under a third of students actually choose to live and work there after graduating.
-It is also not uncommon to find former NC State students living and working in Chicago, Ill. — this top-paying city is a popular destination with a median salary of around $115K.
+NC State students enjoy their time in Raleigh, and just under one in three students actually choose to live and work there after graduating.
+It is also not uncommon to find former NC State students living and working in Chicago, Ill. — this top-paying city is a popular destination with a median salary of $82K.
 On the far end of the pay scale, NC State alumni often reside in Charleston, S.C., which is home to the lowest pay at about $58K.
-Neighboring Charlotte, N.C. is another common pick among NC State grads, along with Durham, N.C. also rank high on the list of cities for NC State grads.
+Nearby Charlotte, N.C. and Durham, N.C. also rank high on the list of cities for NC State grads.

 Benefits and Perks

-University of Maryland grads bring in salaries of around $70K, making them the most similar to NC State alumni in terms of earnings.
-Other schools similar to NC State include the University of North Carolina at Chapel Hill, the Virginia Polytechnic Institute and State University, and Virginia Commonwealth University are also similar to NC State.
+University of Maryland grads bring in salaries of around approximately $69K, making them the most similar to NC State alumni in terms of earnings.
+The University of North Carolina at Chapel Hill, the Virginia Polytechnic Institute and State University, and Virginia Commonwealth University are also similar to NC State.